International cooperation within energy and petroleum research

 Nordic Energy Research (NEF) is an institution under the Nordic Council of Ministers.
 The purpose of the institution is to promote and continue Nordic co-operation in the field of energy research.
 They will contribute to a common strategy for research and development in the parts of the energy area that are of common Nordic interest.
 The institution is also responsible for strategy work and are advising on projects in the Nordic Council of Ministers.
 Nordic Energy Research is co-financed by the Nordic countries and is today the only joint Nordic funding institution within energy research.
 Read more on Nordic Energy Research's website.

-MoU (Memorandum of Understanding) between Norway and the USA
+MoU (Memorandum of Understanding) between Norway and the US

-This is a bilateral research collaboration agreement within energy-related research and technology signed in May 2004 by the Norwegian Ministry of Petroleum and Energy and the US Department of Energy.
-Current topic areas are oil and gas extraction, CO2 management, hydrogen research and new forms of renewable energy.
-The collaboration agreement represents a formal framework between Norway and the United States to strive for long-term opportunities for collaboration on research, development and demonstration within these and possibly other areas.
+This is a bilateral research collaboration agreement within energy-related research and technology signed in May 2004 by the Norwegian Ministry of Energy and the US Department of Energy.
+Current topic areas are oil and gas extraction, CO2 management, hydrogen research, and new forms of renewable energy.
+The collaboration agreement represents a formal framework between Norway and the United States for long-term collaboration on research, development, and demonstration within these and other areas.
 In 2020, an appendix was signed to the existing agreement that specifically promotes bilateral cooperation within hydropower research.
+Bilateral meetings are held at regular intervals with participation from industry and research entities.

 BN21 - Brazil-Norway in the 21st century

-In 2013, the Ministry of Petroleum and Energy signed an agreement with their Brazilian counterparts on cooperation within research areas of mutual interest.
-Particularly within petroleum research, the two countries have many similar technological challenges.
-Since then, the Research Council of Norway and their Brazilian counterpart, FINEP, have carried out joint calls for projects within petroleum research.
-In addition, an annual technical conference has been held in Rio de Janeiro.
+In 2013, the Ministry of Energy signed an annex to the MoU between the Norwegian Ministry of Education and Research and the Brazilian Ministry of Science, Technology, and Innovation (MCTI) on cooperation within research areas of mutual interest.
+In the beginning, the bilateral cooperation was focused on oil and gas research.
+Norway and Brazil have many similar technological challenges within oil and gas sector.
+The Research Council of Norway and their Brazilian counterpart, FINEP, have carried out joint calls for projects within oil and gas research and more recently within renewable energy.
+In addition, an annual technical conference has been held on a yearly basis in Rio de Janeiro.

 Mission Innovation

 In 2021, it was decided to continue Mission Innovation beyond the original five-year period.
-MI 2.0 will have higher ambitions for enhanced cooperation between member countries and private actors to accelerate innovation in areas of common interest.
-The intention is to concentrate research and technology collaboration on specific, targeted initiatives (Missions) as well as increased collaboration on research projects and analisis.
+MI 2.0 has higher ambitions for enhanced cooperation between member countries and private actors to accelerate innovation in areas of common interest.
+The intention is to concentrate research and technology collaboration on specific, targeted initiatives (Missions) as well as increased collaboration on research projects and analysis.
+Norway participates in the missions «Zero Emission Shipping», «Carbon Dioxide Removal (CDR)» and «Hydrogen».